treetrum/amazon-kindle-bulk-downloader/README.md

 Designed for downloading your Kindle eBooks in a more automated fashion than is typically permitted, this tool allows you to create backup copies of the books you've already purchased.

+# Table of Contents

+1. What This Tool Does
+2. Disclaimer
+3. Pre-Requisites
+4. Installation
+5. Running the Tool
+6. CLI Arguments
+7. Troubleshooting
+8. Contribution Guide

+## Disclaimer

+This tool is intended for personal backup purposes only.
+Users should review and comply with Amazon’s terms of service before using this tool.
+Unauthorized redistribution of Kindle content may violate Amazon’s policies.

 ## Pre-Requisites

 The most important pre-requisite is that you have a physical e-ink Kindle or an Amazon Fire Tablet linked to your Amazon account.
 This is a requirement from Amazon's side and this tool does not offer a way to bypass this.